-Averaging two paychecks together Employers may average employees hours over two weeks time.
+Averaging two paychecks together Employers may average employees’ hours over two weeks time.
 This practice is illegal.
 For example, an employee works 50 hours one week and the next week 30 hours.
-The employer could say the employee worked 40 hours each week and the employee is not granted the 10 hours of overtime pay they deserve.
+The employer could say the employee worked 40 hours each week and the employee is not granted the ten hours of overtime pay he or she deserves.

 We Win Cases